-Below are some frequently asked questions about prevailing wage laws in Texas.
+This post dives into the most commonly asked questions about prevailing wage laws for public construction projects in Texas.
 Contact us for any specific questions.

 What is Prevailing Wage?